A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 Pros: In the last year, Hungryroot has done a great job at providing clearer nutrition information and ingredient lists for their recipes (which used to be severely lacking.)
 When browsing a recipe, just click on it to see what ingredients it uses and what the nutrition facts are.

-One thing you don’t need to check for is a clean ingredient list because they always have that covered.
+One thing you don't need to check for is a clean ingredient list because they always have that covered.
 Real, whole food, no hydrogenated oils, artificial sweeteners, high fructose corn syrup, artificial colors, or artificial preservatives.
+This is an old screenshot that they no longer have on their website or at least I couldn't find it.

 DELIVERY & PACKAGING